benvaljean/benvaljean.github.io/_posts/2008-09-17-Restore_using_NTBACKUP_(Exchange).markdown

 Type: **eseutil /r E00 /i**

-If log file reapir states it was a sucess this does not necessarily mean there was a sucess.
+If log file reapir states it was a success this does not necessarily mean there was a success.
 Recovery succeeds whenever all available transaction log data that is currently available has been applied to the database files.
 Recovery success says nothing about whether the available data was sufficient to restore the databases to consistency.

-##### Reapiring the database
+##### Repairing the database

 The last attempt to enable log file replay to work is to perform a /p on the database - repair mode.
 DBs who have a /p applied should never be